thdotnet/azure-docs.pt-br/articles/visual-studio/vs-storage-aspnet5-getting-started-queues.md

 ### <a name="create-a-queue-in-code"></a>Criar uma fila em código

-Para criar a fila do Azure no código, chame `CreateIfNotExistsAsync`:
+Para criar a fila do Azure no código, `CreateIfNotExistsAsync`chame:

 ```cs
 // Create the CloudQueue if it does not exist.